 I don’t want a sectional unless it makes a good bed, this one did not.

-(2) The sectional and dinette both should be swapped.
+(2) The sectional and dinette should both be swapped.
 The dinette belongs in the kitchen.
 The recliner/Euro Chair should be with the couch.
 If this were my RV I’d switch them or pull the sectional for a Jack Knife couch that makes a better bed.
-The dinette also allegedly made a bed, but it was too hard to opperate.
+The dinette also allegedly made a bed, but it was too hard to operate.

-Other items; the queen bed felt short, I’d opt for a King, but I’m fearful it wouldn’t be any longer, my feet hung off the end.
-It’s a preference, I slept well though.
-Afterall we’re roughing it.
-I could live with a queen sized bied in my RV.
+Other items; the queen bed felt short, I’d opt for a King, but I’m fearful it wouldn’t be any longer; my feet hung off the end.
+It’s a preference, I slept well, though.
+After all, we’re roughing it.
+I could live with a queen-sized bed in my RV.